Mic75/quicksort-wasm/README.md

 but it'll require you to build the WASM module yourself.

 ### Pre-requisites
+- A web browser compatible with WebAssembly threads (i.e chrome 70+)
 - [NodeJS](https://nodejs.org/en/) 6+
 - [Emscripten](https://emscripten.org/docs/getting_started/downloads.html)
+- WebAssembly threads enabled:
+   - On Google Chrome, type in `chrome://flags` in the address bar, and enable WebAssembly threads support ([see](https://developers.google.com/web/updates/2018/10/wasm-threads))

 ### Installing
 Just run `npm i` in a terminal and follow the instructions.